MikaelElkiaer/jekyll-now/_posts/2019-08-11-dotnet-docker-service.md

 This configuration uses the larger SDK image for testing and publishing the service.
 Then it creates another image based on a lighter runtime image, by copying in the published program from the previous image.

+I won't go into detail about how to deploy this.
+Personally, I am using Drone CI to publish my images to both a local registry and to Docker Hub.

 # Conclusion
 There we have it - a runnable, stoppable, logging, configurable, linux-based .NET Core Docker service.
+What is next up for me?
+Probably to create some kind of framework to contain this - probably something similar to Topshelf.